-As a result of the announcement of a spending review covering only one year, there is considerable uncertainty in the medium-term regarding funding levels.
+The provisional Local Government Finance Settlement for 2022/23 was announced on 16 December 2021.
+As a result of the announcement of a spending review covering only one year, there remains considerable uncertainty in the medium term regarding funding levels, including any revision of the fire formula as part of the fair funding review.